 We will continue to lead on Market-wide Half-Hourly Settlement.
-In November 2019, Ofgem launched the next phase for developing the industry code changes and system architecture needed to implement the MHHS Target Operating Model.
+This follows Ofgem's preliminary approval of the Target Operating Model (TOM) design, delivered by the Elexon-led Design Working Group (DWG).
+In November 2019, Ofgem launched the next phase for developing the industry code changes and system architecture needed to implement the TOM.
 This includes establishing two new industry working groups: the Code Change and Development Group and the Architecture Working Group.

-ELEXON will chair these groups, provide technical leadership and work closely with Ofgem, industry and other codes throughout 2020/21 to deliver this work.
+Elexon will chair these groups, provide technical leadership and work closely with Ofgem, industry and other codes throughout 2020/21.